 14. Live Fish: (4) onces will be deducted from total weight only for each dead bass presented for weigh-in.
 Only one dead fish per boat to be weighed.

 15. Late Penalty: Teams that are not at the official check-in area at the appointed time will be penalized at one (1) pound per minute deducted from the total weight, including any weight to be counted toward big bass award.
 Any contestant more than fifteen (15) minutes late will lose credit for that day’s catch.

 16. Ties: In case of ties, positions will be resolved by combining the awards and dividing equally.

 17. Points Champions & State Championship Qualifying: Team must be declared at first tournament participated in.
 If team changes, a new points total will be started.
-One alternate can be used one time during the 2020 season without penalties.
-Must fish 2 out of 4 tournaments to qualify for State Championship.
+One alternate can be used one time during the 2021 season without penalties.
+Must fish in or pay 2 out of 4 tournaments to qualify for State Championship.
+All tournaments must be paid in advance (no catching up).
 Points will be awarded beginning at 300 points, show points will be awarded for teams who fail to weigh fish.
-Team of the Year prize package will be decided by the most points accumulated from teams best (3) tournaments including State Championship.
+Team of the Year prize package will be decided by the most points accumulated from teams best (5) tournaments including State Championship.
 No alternates at State Championship.

 18. Polygraph: All contestants, winners and non-winners, are subject to a polygraph test.
 Penalties resulting from polygraph will be determined by tournament director.
 Failure to submit to a polygraph test will result in immediate disqualification.
 All participants are subject to an observer or media personnel at any time for any reason.
 No Exceptions!